Autism and memory: Visual and spatial memory

-Deficits in spatial working memory appear to be familial in people with autism, and probably even in their close relatives.
+Deficits in spatial working memory appear to be familial in autistic people, and probably even in their close relatives.
 Replication of movements by others, a task that requires spatial awareness and memory capacities, can also be difficult for autistic children and adults.

-People with Asperger syndrome were found to have spatial working memory deficits compared with control subjects on the executive-golf task, although these may be indicative of a more general deficit in non-verbal intelligence in people with ASD.
-Despite these results, autistic children have been found to be superior to typically developing children in certain tasks, such as map learning and cued path recall regarding a navigated real-life labyrinth.
-Steele et al. attempts to explain this discrepancy by advancing the theory that the performance of autistic people on spatial memory tasks degrades faster in the face of increasing task difficulty, when compared with normally developed individuals.
+People with Asperger syndrome were found to have spatial working memory deficits compared with control subjects on the executive-golf task, although these may be indicative of a more general deficit in non-verbal intelligence in autistic people.
+Despite these results, autistic children have been found to be superior to non-autistic children in certain tasks, such as map learning and cued path recall regarding a navigated real-life labyrinth.
+Steele et al. attempts to explain this discrepancy by advancing the theory that the performance of autistic people on spatial memory tasks degrades faster in the face of increasing task difficulty, when compared with non-autistic people.
 These results suggest that working memory is related with an individual's ability to solve problems, and that autism is a hindrance in this area.

 Autistic people appear to have a local bias for visual information processing, that is, a preference for processing local features (details, parts) rather than global features (the whole).
-One explanation for this local bias is that people with autism do not have the normal global precedence when looking at objects and scenes.
+One explanation for this local bias is that autistic people do not have the normal global precedence when looking at objects and scenes.
 Alternatively, autism could bring about limitations in the complexity of information that can be manipulated in short-term visual memory during graphic planning.